growilabs/growi-docs/docs/en/guide/features/authority.md

 Pages with this setting can only be viewed and edited by users belonging to the group.

-Whether it's displayed or not on the page list and page search results of users who don't belong to the group depends on ON / Off buttons on management screen.(describe later)
+Whether it's displayed or not on the page list and page search results of users who don't belong to the group depends on the settings on the security settings page of the management page.(describe later)

 By default, the page you created appears in the page list and page search results.